-The Friends of Petrie Island (FOPI) was formed in November 1997 and a constitution was approved in October 1998.
+The Friends of Petrie Island (FOPI) is a group formed in November 1997 with its constitution was approved in October 1998.
 It was incorporated in 2002.
-The volunteer organization consists of a 10-person executive which holds regular meetings the third Tuesday of each month, as well as a spring and fall general meeting.
+The volunteer organization consists of a 10-person executive which holds regular meetings the third Tuesday of each month, except in high summer, as well as a fall general meeting.

 THE ORGANIZATION IS DEDICATED TO: